<?xml

 <item xml:lang="en">

-<guid isPermaLink="true">https://imirasire.com/?china-and-rwanda-to-deepen-military-cooperation</guid>
+<guid isPermaLink="true">https://imirasire.com/?minubumwe-urges-rwandans-to-support-leadership-that-promotes-unity-and-national</guid>

 <dc:format>text/html</dc:format>